MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/javascript.md

    :::image type="content" source="./media/context-menu.png" alt-text="The right-click menu, showing the default commands." lightbox="./media/context-menu.png":::

-   Next, add code to remove the right-click menu function from the WebView2 control.
+   Next, add code to remove the right-click menu functionality from the WebView2 control.

 1. Paste the following code after the CoreWebView2 object is initialized in your code: